bevyengine/bevy/_release-content/release-notes/contiguous_access.md

 }
 ```

-The `contiguous_iter` family of methods only returns `Some` if the query is dense.
+The `contiguous_iter` family of methods only returns `Ok` if the query is dense.
 That means:

 - All of the fetched components must use the default "table" storage strategy.
 - The query filters cannot disrupt the returned query data.
 "Archetypal filters" like `With<T>` and `Without<T>` are fine; `Changed<T>` and `Added<T>` are not, since they require a per-entity check that makes it impossible to return raw table slices.